damienaicheh/PipelinesFundamentals/hol/01-first-pipeline.md

 </details>

-Save and run the pipeline by commiting the file.
+Save and run the pipeline by committing the file.
 You will be automatically redirected to the pipeline run:

 ![Pipeline run](assets/first-build-started.png)